james-rms/journald-mcap/README.md

 * Network connectivity issues might be traced down to `dhcpd` failing to get an IP

 This utility exports those logs into an MCAP file, which can be merged with your robot stack recordings and viewed in sync in [Foxglove Studio](https://foxglove.dev/studio).
+If you use [Foxglove Data Platform](https://foxglove.dev/data-platform), you can just upload the exported MCAP alongside your robot recordings.